Power Carving Tools

 We have a selection of micro motor tools from our Maxima 40 to our Grande and also the Foredom 1070.
 With speeds ranging from 33,000RPM to 50,000RPM, you are sure to find a unit that will match your needs and budget.

-We carry ultra high speed tools from Turbocarver™ and NSK.
-All these tools will spin 1/16" dental burs (often called friction-grip burs) at speeds between 320,000RPM and 400,000RPM.
+Ultra high speed tools tools will spin 1/16" dental burs (often called friction-grip burs) at speeds between 320,000RPM and 400,000RPM.
 At those speeds, you can carve almost any material - including wood, most metals, glass, antler, bone, even stone and eggshell!

 Power Carving Accessories